livingcomputermuseum/Darkstar/D/readme.txt

 --------------------------

 The Ethernet Configuration tab allows the selection of the host network interface to use with Darkstar.
-If WinPcap or libpcap is unavailable, no interfaces will be listed.
+The listbox for the available interfaces contains at least the entries "None" (for no ethernet adapter) and "[[ Dodo-Nethub ]]" (for a direct connection to a Dodo NetHub).
+If WinPcap or libpcap is available, further network interfaces will be listed.

+If the "[[ Dodo-Nethub ]]" entry is selected, the 2 input fields for the NetHub Host and Port will be activated for specifying the destination NetHub.

 4.3 Display Configuration